BilkentInformationRetrievalGroup/BilCat/README.md

 text: Raw text for each file.

 # Citation:
-C. Toraman, F. Can and S. Koçberber, "Developing a text categorization template for Turkish news portals," 2011 International Symposium on Innovations in Intelligent Systems and Applications, Istanbul, 2011, pp. 379-383.
+C. Toraman, F. Can and S. Koçberber.
+Developing a text categorization template for Turkish news portals.
+2011 International Symposium on Innovations in Intelligent Systems and Applications, Istanbul, 2011, pp. 379-383.
 DOI: 10.1109/INISTA.2011.5946096

 C. Toraman.
 Text categorization and ensemble pruning in Turkish news portals.
 M. Sc.
 Thesis.
 Bilkent University, Ankara, Turkey, 2011.